oikonomopo/electron-deep-linking-mac-win/README.md

 If app is opened, it activates and you can see at dev tools console the log open-url event: ```myapp://param```!

+:bulb:
-:bulb: // TODO When app is closed and have a call with custom-url-protocol, open app and get the custom-url-protocol!
+// TODO When app is closed and have a call with custom-url-protocol, open app and get the custom-url-protocol!
+Any kind of help for this issue is appreciated!

 ## Resources for Further investigation